endymion1818/deliciousreverie-2023/src/pages/posts/three-ui-component-conundrums.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Three UI Component Conundrums - Delicious Reverie"
+title: "Three UI Component Conundrums"
 description: "I really like using React with Styled Components for building effective user interfaces.
 However I have recently come across three conundrums to solve.
 "
-categories:
+tags: css, javascript
 datePublished: 2020-10-30
 ---
-Published on Friday, 30 October 2020

 React combined with Styled Components is a flexible and maintainable way of composing reusable user interfaces for the web.
 However, every set of tools has as well as awesome features, a few tricky problems to solve.
 Here are three that I've come across recently.

 ## Some conundrums [#](https://deliciousreverie.co.uk/posts/three-ui-component-conundrums/#some-conundrums)